 Carriage Shed is a unique semi-covered event space with events taking place throughout the year.
-Providing the very best in city centre entertainment, this flexible location is utilised for everything from open-air theatre to art installations.
+Providing the very best in city centre entertainment, this flexible location is utilised for everything from open-air theatre to art installations to markets.

 Carriage Shed is located in City Place, the new Central Business District scheme in Chester setting the standard for office space with stunning architecture, modern design and a focus on sustainability.